cmtr/cmtr-static-public/content/publication/business-ethics.md

 4. **Feedback and Collaboration:** While they might collaborate with others, the underlying motive would be to further their own interests.
 They might seek feedback that elevates their work or positions them favourably.

-In summary, egoism places the individual's self-interest at the centre of ethical decision-making.
+Egoism places the individual's self-interest at the centre of ethical decision-making.
 Whether one is a leader or a subordinate, this ethical approach prioritises personal benefits and outcomes, often overlooking the broader impacts on others or the community.
 It's worth noting that while egoism can drive ambition and achievement, it can also lead to conflicts and ethical quandaries if unchecked.